neeh/topo64/README.md

 At the moment, **the tool focuses solely on topology errors** and ignores any physics or gameplay rules (no distinction between floor/wall/ceiling, no integer collision detection).
 The gaps reported may not always be useful from a gameplay perspective.

 Gaps should be visible with the default camera settings if the camera is zoomed enough.
 Models can be downloaded as .obj if you need to make a more in-depth analysis of the gap.
-If are importing the .obj on a 3D editing software, remember to bump up the camera planes to somewhere around [0.1, 50000] because these models use integers.
+If you are importing the .obj on a 3D editing software, remember to bump up the camera planes to somewhere around [0.1, 50000] because these models use integers.

 ## Process